kaotickj/K-Sploit/README.md

 ##### KSploit Mal-exe with Dialog:
 ![Dialog Error](https://kdgwebsolutions.com/assets/img/ksploit-with-dialog.png)

-##### Consider Dialog Error
+##### Consider Dialog Notice
 ![Dialog Error](https://kdgwebsolutions.com/assets/img/ksploit-no-dialog.png)

-Relax... it's not an error, it's a suggestion.
+Relax, you didn't break it ... it's not an error, it's a suggestion.
 If you would like a graphical interface to select files for injection, install "dialog" (https://pkg.kali.org/pkg/dialog).
 Otherwise, you can just type the full path to the exe you want to inject (i.e., /home/user/pre-mal-exes/putty.exe) and hit "enter"

 ## Disclaimer